 How to Pick the Perfect White Paint Color for Your Space

-Of all the paint colors out there, you might know white paint is the obvious choice for your updated space, but knowing that—whether it’s an aspirational choice you’ve pulled from Pinterest or your go-to design show or just a hunch you have—isn’t enough.
-Knowing you want white walls is easy; knowing which shade of white paint you want for your wall painting project is the key to making it happen, and it can be surprisingly challenging.
+Of all the paint colors out there, you might know that white paint is the obvious choice for your updated space, but knowing that—whether it's an aspirational choice you've pulled from Pinterest or just a hunch you have—isn't enough.
+Deciding on white walls is easy, but finding the right shade of white can be a surprising challenge.

-Most paint brands have more than one white paint color; the larger paint brands can have dozens, if not hundreds.
-All those different shades—Snowbound vs. Pure White vs. Oxford White, among hundreds of others—are, ostensibly, white, but they are also different enough that an indecisive soul could spend hours agonizing over the right pick.
-No more: To simplify the process of picking a white paint color for once and for all, we spoke with Leigh Spicher, the national director of design studios for homebuilder Ashton Woods.
+Most paint brands offer several options for white paint, and the larger paint brands can have dozens of choices to choose from.
+All those different shades of white paint—Snowbound versus Pure White versus Oxford White, among hundreds of others—could lead an indecisive soul to spend hours agonizing over the right pick.
+No more!
+To simplify the process of picking a white paint color, we spoke with Leigh Spicher, the national director of design studios for homebuilder Ashton Woods.

 When working with clients, Spicher says the biggest guidance she and her team can provide is to help them understand the difference between cool whites and warm whites.